Stimulus checks: Could you get $1,200, $600 or nothing?

 Some consumers, meanwhile, say they need far more than another one-time payment of $1,200 to help them survive until the coronavirus vaccine is widely available next year.

-"As we near the end of 2020, the COVID-19 pandemic rages on.
-And so do the economic consequences," wrote Denver, Colorado, restaurant owner Stephanie Bonin in a Change.org petition calling for Congress to provide people with $2,000 a month, which has received nearly 2 million signatures.
-"My small business is suffering and my family is afraid – and I know I'm not alone."
+"Our [COVID-19] numbers are bigger than ever and the scale of this pandemic is almost limitless, but the aid is not," restaurant owner Stephanie Bonin told CBS MoneyWatch.
+She has a Change.org petition calling for Congress to provide people with $2,000 a month, which has received nearly 2 million signatures.

+She added, "Whether PPP, whether the stimulus checks, one by one they have dried up and nothing else has been put in its place."

+December 26 "feels like a ticking time bomb," Bonin added, referring to the date when unemployment aid is set to expire for 12 million jobless workers.
+"None of it is enough — whether it's $600, or a one time $1,200 check — none of it is enough to answer the need out there."

 Good news, bad news